Home > Our School > FAQ

 Can Boarders leave the School campus for medical/dental checkups or family events?

 Parents/Guardians must submit their requests for their child’s/ward’s leave to the respective Boarding Mentors at least three working days in advance.
 Due consideration should be given to minimise disruption to the curriculum and training schedule of the student-athlete.

 Will the dormitories and toilets be cleaned?

 Dormitories are cleaned during the major school holidays just before the new school term begins when Boarders check in.
 General cleaning of our School premises and the toilets is carried out daily.
 Boarders are required to keep their dormitories and belongings neat and tidy.

 Is cleaning equipment provided?

 What if my child/ward falls ill?

 Boarders who are not feeling well may report to the sick bay.
 If their condition does not improve, their Boarding Mentor will contact the parent/guardian to pick up the Boarder from School to seek medical attention.

 Does my child/ward have to do his/her own laundry?

 We have an in-house laundry service that undertakes the washing, drying and folding of clothes.
 Clean and ironed laundry will be placed in the Boarder's assigned locker.
 Self-service coin-operated washing machines and dryers are also available for use if necessary.

 How many pieces of laundry can each Boarder send a day?

 Boarders may send a maximum of 20 pieces of clothing per day.

 Are meals provided for Boarders?

-Our school provides five meals daily, which includes breakfast, lunch, pre-training meals, dinner and supper.
+Our school provides five meals daily: Breakfast, lunch, pre-training snack, dinner and supper.
 All meals are carefully planned to ensure that optimum nutritional needs of our student-athletes are met on a daily basis by the Sports School's catering vendor.

 REST AND RECREATION